Basic information about luminescence plate readers

 Luminescence plate readers are used for different applications in various fields, such as academic life science research, drug discovery and screening, clinical laboratories, synthetic biology and food or water quality monitoring.

 What is a luminescence plate reader?

 Luminescence plate readers are quite simple instruments, optically speaking, when compared to fluorescence plate readers.
-Because of the nature of the luminescent signal, luminescence microplate readers require neither an excitation light source, nor optics for excitation wavelength selection.
+Because of the nature of the luminescent signal, luminescence microplate readers require neither an excitation light source, nor optics for excitation wavelength selection (as needed for absorbance or fluorescence detection).
 They just require a reading chamber, an optical system for bringing the light signal from the sample to the detector, a detector (photomultiplier tube, PMT) and possibly an optical system for the selection of luminescent (emission) wavelengths.